-You'll need to complete:
+To become a GP you'll need to complete:

-When you apply for a course in medicine, you may be asked to take the UK Clinical Aptitude Test (UKCAT) or the BioMedical Admissions Test (BMAT).
+When you apply for a course in medicine, you might have to take the University Clinical Aptitude Test (UCAT) or BioMedical Admissions Test (BMAT).

 You'll usually need:

 - at least 5 GCSEs grades 9 to 7 (A* or A), including English maths and sciences

 - 3 A levels, or equivalent, including biology and chemistry